Help and Support

 Confidential Counselling and Information Service

-1800 RESPECT: National Sexual Assault, Family & Domestic Violence Counselling Line is for any Australian who has experienced, or is at risk of, family and domestic violence and/or sexual assault.
+The National Sexual Assault, Family & Domestic Violence Counselling Service is a confidential telephone and online counselling service, staffed by professional counsellors to assist any person who has experienced, or is at risk of, family and domestic violence and/or sexual assault.

 Workers and counsellors in isolated and remote areas who work with victims of physical or sexual violence can also call 1800 RESPECT to access clinical supervision, advice and debriefing services.

 Family and domestic violence and sexual assault affect the entire community and it occurs in all areas of society, regardless of: geographic location, socio-economic status, age, culture and ethnic background or religious belief.